Chat on WhatsApp

 Sample Day‑by‑Day Format (Schengen‑style)

-Day 1 (10 May): Arrival Paris CDG, check in at Hotel Eiffel Seine, evening Seine cruise.
+Day 1 (10 May): Arrival Paris CDG, check in at Hotel Paris, evening Seine cruise.

 Day 2 (11 May): Louvre Museum (morning), Tuileries Garden, Champs‑Élysées.